xen-project/xen/docs/misc/xen-command-line.markdown

 Finally, any of the boolean false options can be used to disable ACPI usage entirely.

-Because responsiblity for ACPI processing is shared between Xen and the domain 0 kernel this option is automatically propagated to the domain 0 command line
+Because responsibility for ACPI processing is shared between Xen and the domain 0 kernel this option is automatically propagated to the domain 0 command line